QianLI-QL/MARS/README.md

 # MARS
 Under the high-dimensional setting, we proposed a second-order algorithm (MARS) for estimating sparse precision matrices.
-Note that our algorithm is designed for the cases that the sample dimension p is greater than the sample size n.
+Note that our algorithm is designed for the high dimensional setting, where the dimension $p$ is much larger than the sample size $n$.

 # References
 Qian LI, Binyan Jiang, and Defeng Sun. ["MARS: A second-order reduction algorithm for high-dimensional sparse precision matrices estimation"](https://www.polyu.edu.hk/ama/profile/dfsun/MARS0624.pdf).